aleen42/PersonalWiki/Programming/JavaScript/es6/promise/promise.md

 - `all()`

-`Promise.all(iterator)` should return a promise, which can be only resolved until all promises in the iterator have been resolved, same as rejected.
+`Promise.all(iterator)` should return a promise, which can **be only resolved until all promises in the iterator have been resolved**, same as rejected.